POET, WRITER, PHOTOGRAPHER, EDUCATOR

 Nadia Alexis is a Harlem, NYC-born daughter of Haitian immigrants.
 A first-generation college graduate and graduate student, she currently lives in Oxford, Mississippi.

-Her poems have been published in Kweli Journal, Texas Review, Tinderbox Poetry Journal, visceral brooklyn and elsewhere.
-Her personal essay writing was recently published at On She Goes.
-She was the featured visual artist in TORCH Literary Journal's 2016 Spring/Summer issue and has additional photographic works published in the Mfon: Women Photographers of the African Diaspora 2017 anthology featuring over 100 women photographers of African descent from around the world.
+Her poetry has been published in Kweli Journal, Texas Review, Tinderbox Poetry Journal, visceral brooklyn and elsewhere.
+Her personal essay writing has been published at On She Goes.
+She was the featured visual artist in TORCH Literary Journal’s 2016 Spring/Summer issue and has additional photographic works published in the Mfon: Women Photographers of the African Diaspora 2017 anthology featuring over 100 women photographers of African descent from around the world.